Single-Camera 3D Head Fitting for Mixed Reality Clinical Applications

 using the Levenberg-Marquardt optimization algorithm \cite{more1978levenberg}.
 The UHM model $T_{sim}(S(\alpha_{i}))$ updated at every iteration via the Umeyama algorithm provides a good initial solution for the optimization algorithm.

-Let $\mathcal{T}_{S,n}= \Pi_{n}T_{opt}T_{sim}$ be the resulting transformation between the UHM canonical coordinate system and the coordinate system of image $I_n$ where $\Pi_{n}$ is the camera projection matrix.
+Let $\mathcal{T}_{S,n}= \Pi_{n}T_{opt}T_{sim}$ be the resulting transformation between the UHM canonical coordinate system and the coordinate system of image $I_n$, where $\Pi_{n}$ is the camera projection matrix.
 Note that the image coordinates obtained by $\pi_{n}(T_{opt}T_{sim}X_{k})$ are the same as the coordinates of $\mathcal{T}_{S,n}X_{k}$ divided by the depth coordinate (z axis) of $\mathcal{T}_{S,n}X_{k}$.
-We can then solve for the optimal UHM fit, by extending the algorithm described by \cite{hu2017efficient} to multiple images and minimizing the distance between 3D points on the UHM mesh and the back-projected keypoints $Y_{k,n}$ detected in the images:
+We can then solve for the optimal UHM fit by extending the algorithm described by \cite{hu2017efficient} to multiple images and minimizing the distance between 3D points on the UHM mesh and the back-projected keypoints $Y_{k,n}$ detected in the images,

-where $\sigma_{v}$ is the diagonal matrix of the eigenvalues of the UHM model, $\lambda$ is a regularization term to prevent extreme unnatural shapes, and $Y_{k,n} = \pi_{n}^{-1}(y_{k,n},z_{k,n})$ the back-projected keypoints detected in the images. $\pi_{n}^{-1}$() is the backprojection function that reconstructs a 3D point given pixel coordinates $y_{k,n}$ into the camera coordinate system for $I_n$ and the corresponding depth $z_{k,n}$ estimated from the depth coordinate of the corresponding landmark of the UHM model.
+where $\sigma_{v}$ is the diagonal matrix of the eigenvalues of the UHM model, $\lambda$ is a regularization term to prevent extreme unnatural shapes, and $Y_{k,n} = \pi_{n}^{-1}(y_{k,n},z_{k,n})$ the back-projected keypoints detected in the images (recall that the camera poses required for projection are obtained from the SfM step). $\pi_{n}^{-1}$ is the backprojection function that reconstructs a 3D point given pixel coordinates $y_{k,n}$ into the camera coordinate system for $I_n$ and the corresponding depth $z_{k,n}$ estimated from the depth coordinate of the corresponding landmark of the UHM model.
+Next, let $\mathcal{H} = U \mathcal{T}_{S,n}$ be the $3K\times n_\alpha$ matrix of the transformed principal components of the UHM model.
 The equation can now be linearized to solve for the optimal parameters $\alpha$: